watysay/simple-netboot/data/README.md

 This is the chain of PXE boot.

+## iPXE

+Built on top of PXE, iPXE was created to respond to the limitations of PXE.

+The idea is to have BIOS netboot and UEFI netboot boot from iPXE itself, which then takes control of the next boot process.
+It can by default use tftp server but also use http server.
+It has a lot more options and capabilities that PXE.

 With this in mind, no files will be checked here.
 All the files and directories that should be here, will be either: